UKHSA-Internal/data-dashboard-api/README.md

 ### Install node / npm and packages

-Run the following command to install both node and npm:
+Run the following command to install both node and npm - we need this to support jest for JavaScript testing:

 ```bash
 brew install node